soapbox-pub/rebased/docs/installation/otp_en.md

 ```

 #### (Optional) Performance configuration
-Check out our Postgresql document for a guide on optimizing Postgresql performance settings.
+It is encouraged to check [Optimizing your Postgresql performance](../configuration/postgresql.md) document, for tips on PostgreSQL tuning.

 ```sh tab="Alpine"
 rc-service postgresql restart